A Male Trail Runner With A Running Vest On Stopped And Looking At His Smartphone

 The chart below shows an example of sudden sickness following an early-season training camp when the athlete’s immune system was in a weakened state.
 But it also shows how quickly recovery took place when the training was removed:

 Although illness is usually accompanied by a drop in HRV (followed by a spike in resting HR), a well-conducted research study in swimmers showed a rise in HRV a few days before the cold symptoms started.
-This possibly represents an anti-inflammatory reaction by the body and is something that has been reported to us at ithlete by a few users, so worth looking out for.
+This possibly represents an anti-inflammatory reaction by the body and has been reported to us at ithlete by a few users, so it’s worth looking out for.

 Conclusion